Graduate Student Committee

 mahehasa@ttu.edu

-Mahedi Hasan is a second-year Ph.D. student in the College of Media and Communication at Texas Tech University.
+Mahedi Hasan is a third-year Ph.D. student in the College of Media and Communication at Texas Tech University.
 His research focuses on organizational crisis communication and the role of Communities of Practice within big science organizations.
 Mahedi is involved in NSF-funded projects like CI Compass and CI4resilience, exploring how large-scale scientific organizations manage crises and share innovations.
-In addition to his academic work, he is the student lead of the Innovation Diffusion Lab at Texas Tech for the 2024-25 session.
+In addition to his academic work, he is the student lead of the Innovation Diffusion Lab at Texas Tech University since 2024.

 Xi Liu